-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 Croatia, a country with 4 million people, just beat Russia, a country with 144 million people.
 The World Cup is amazing.

-Russia didn't come away with the win, but they arguably produced the biggest highlight of the tournament in the first half.
+Russia didn't come away with the win, but it arguably produced the biggest highlight of the tournament in the first half.

 Denis Cheryshev opened the scoring for Russia in the 31st minute with an absolute cracker from well outside the box that Croatian goalkeeper Danijel Subasic had no chance to stop: